Updated April 6, 2016 . AmFam Team

-Homeowners Association fees are very common if you live in a condo.
+Homeowners Association fees are very common if you live in a condo or housing development.
 HOAs are responsible for collecting monthly or annual fees from each resident (including you!) which go into a “reserve” of money.
 This collection of funds is intended to help keep the building you share looking and working beautifully all year long.
-Some of the money goes into regular maintenance like lawn care and garbage collection, but other amounts are saved for special projects like repaving the parking lot, repairing the roof, or fixing a pesky broken elevator.
+Some of the HOA dues go into regular maintenance like lawn care and garbage collection, but other amounts are saved for special projects like repaving the parking lot, repairing the roof or fixing a pesky broken elevator.

 So how exactly are HOA fees determined?
 Let’s take a closer look.

-Upgrades: If you live in a condo and it needs a new roof, new parking lot, improved HVAC system or hallway decor, those fees will come from the HOA’s reserves.
+Upgrades.
+If you live in a condo and it needs a new roof, new parking lot, improved HVAC system or hallway decor, those costs will come from the HOA’s reserves.

 Fees are handled differently for each association.
 It’s a great idea to get as many details as you can before you move in by asking the following questions: